1. How do I apply?

 7. What about choosing a research advisor?

 If you are admitted, you will need to pass the six core courses in the first year.
-Students typically identify their research advisors after the first year.
-They have until the end of the second year (beginning of May) to find a research advisor.
+Students are required to identify their research advisors by the middle of the spring semester.

 8. What does the SPEAK test have to do with my financial support?